thesecretclub/SandboxBootkit/README.md

 - Run `Installer.exe`;
 - Start Windows Sandbox.

+**Note**: (parts of) the release might be detected as a virus by Windows Defender.
+This is a false positive, so you might need to add an exclusion.

 ## Development

+- Clone the project (with submodules);
 - Use `SandboxBootkit.sln` to build the project;
 - Look at the `Installer` project on how to install the bootkit.